1. What is the Care Team and what is the purpose of reporting incidents?

 They confer and research to see if there were previous incidents and also information about the student such as address, major, class schedule and residence.

-We then will contact you to gather any additional information, concerns or insights.
+We may contact you to gather any additional information, concerns or insights.

-7. Is this a report to Campus Judicial?
+7. Is this a report to Student Conduct and Community Standards?

 We are intervening to prevent an escalation of the situation and prevent further occurrences and keep the campus, classroom and community safe.